dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 `credentials`: Credentials for Kinesis access.
 Uses secrets or local credentials if not provided.

-`last_msg`: Mapping from shard_id to message sequence for incremental loading.
+`last_msg`: Mapping from shard_id to a message sequence for incremental loading.

 `initial_at_timestamp`: Starting timestamp for AT_TIMESTAMP or LATEST iterator; defaults to 0.